 But how do you know if it’s you who’s fooling yourself, or that fool who just cut in front of you?

-Do you ever make these common driving mistakes?
+Do you ever break these common Australian driving rules?

 - speed up to get through yellow lights?